-The West Coast Basin is separated from the Central Basin by the Newport-Inglewood Uplift, which is a series of discontinuous, sub-parallel hills and faults that act as a partial barrier to groundwater flow in some places but not in others.
-Groundwater moves across the uplift based on water levels on both sides and the "tightness" (permeability) of the uplift along various reaches.
+The West Coast Basin is adjacent to the Central Basin along the Newport-Inglewood Uplift, which is a series of discontinuous, sub-parallel hills and faults that act as a partial barrier to groundwater flow.
+Groundwater moves across the uplift based on water levels on both sides and the "tightness" (permeability) of the uplift along its various reaches, both horizontally and vertically.

-Figure E shows the hydrographs of key wells 760C (3S/14W-22L01) and Wilmington1_3 (which has replaced well 4S/13W-22P01).
+Figure E shows the hydrographs of key well Wilmington1\3 and well Lawndale1\4.
 These two wells represent the general conditions of the water levels in the West Coast Basin.
-In 1955, the control of groundwater extractions in the West Coast Basin resulted in stabilizing and reversal of the declining water levels in the center of the basin (well 760C), whereas at the eastern end near the Dominguez Gap Barrier water levels continued to decline until about 1971, when a recovery began due mostly to the startup of the Dominguez Gap Barrier Project.
+In 1955, the control of groundwater extractions in the West Coast Basin resulted in stabilizing and reversal of the declining water levels in the center of the basin whereas at the eastern end near the Dominguez Gap Barrier water levels continued to decline until about 1971, when a recovery began due mostly to the startup of the Dominguez Gap Barrier Project.

-At the end of the previous WY 2012/2013, water levels in well 760C were at an elevation of 17.2 feet below sea level and were 4.6 feet lower than the previous year.
-Water levels in well Wilmington1_3 were at an elevation of 34.3 feet below sea level and were 11.7 feet higher than the previous year due to reduced pumping in the area near the well.
-Over the entire West Coast Basin, the average water level change was a rise of 1.8 feet.
+At the end of the previous WY 2014/2015, water levels in well Lawndale1\4 were at an elevation of -8.23 ft msl and were 6.0 feet higher than the previous year.
+Water levels in well Wilmington1\3 were at an elevation of -45.8 ft msl and were 9.3 feet lower than the previous year.
+Over the entire West Coast Basin, the average water level change was a rise of 3.4 feet.